 Part R of Chapter 56 of the Laws of 2010 allows self-insurers to transfer future and contingent claim liabilities by executing an assumption of workers' compensation liability insurance policy (ALP).
-To date, the Board has effectuated an ALP for PATH, NYMIT and HCF thereby extinguishing all claims liabilities.
-In addition, ALPs have been executed by another inactive GSIT that was administering its own liabilities and an individual self-insurer bringing the total to 3.
-The Board anticipates releasing an Invitation for Bid (IFB) in the near future to generate interest from a large number of carriers so as to better facilitate the execution of ALP policies on behalf of other insolvent GSITs.
+To date, the Board has effectuated an ALP for PATH, NYMIT, HCF and Transportation Industry thereby extinguishing all claims liabilities.
+In addition, ALPs have been executed by 3 inactive self-insurers.